 ‘Reevaluate what you have on display and decide if you have one too many tchotchkes cluttering up your surfaces,’ suggests Ginger Curtis, owner and principal designer of Urbanology Designs in Texas.

 ‘A change of seasons is a great time to step back and look at what’s working in your space.
 Guaranteed, you will find inspiration for what can be improved, removed, or just simply moved.'

-When you don’t have a fire lit, your fireplace can soon turn from focal point to eyesore.
-The easy fix is to give it a spring makeover, with fresh foliage or flowers – and gorgeous artwork or a feature wallpaper that draw the eye for all the right reasons.
+When you don’t have a fire lit, your fireplace can soon turn from a focal point to an eyesore.
+The easy fix is to give it a spring makeover, with fresh foliage or flowers – and gorgeous artwork or a feature wallpaper that draws the eye for all the right reasons.

 Add a vase of flowers on the hearth, to cover the space where the fire would be.
 And indulge in some spring mantel decor ideas too.

 So, of course, you can do this at any time of the year.
 But this is about how we use our homes at different times of the year, as well as how we want them to look.

 In the springtime, you may find you use an open-concept living area more than a snug; move more often between the house and garden; or even open up a room, like a covered porch, that you close down in the colder months.
 Or perhaps it's just ensuring that the couch has a good view of the garden as it comes to life?